Aerijo/autocomplete-latex/README.md

 will suppress completions when both scopes are present.
 Similarly, `comma` separated groups will suppress completions if at least one matches.
 Eg.
 - `.comment, .string.other.math.display .string.other.math.inline`

-will disable completions if the current scope is part of a comment or in math mode.
-(Note: if you want to disable all math snippets, `.string.other.math` will disable for both inline AND display).
+will disable completions if the current scope is part of a comment _or_ in math mode.
+(Note: if you want to disable all math snippets, `.string.other.math` will disable for both inline _and_ display).

-#### Enable default completions
-This option allows you to disable the default completions.
-This may be preferable if you have a highly customised setup.
-Note that user completions will appear above the default completions if both share the same display text.

-#### Minimum prefix length
-Determines how long the prefix must be until suggestions will appear.
-Default value is `2`.
-Making it greater will reduce noise, but decrease effectiveness (because lessening typing is what this is all about; that, and reducing typos).

-#### User completions path
-Use this to provide the path to your own completions.
-Ensure it is an absolute path, and that you include the file extension as well (should be `.json`).
+#### Citation format
+The format for what `@...` should be replaced with.
+All backslashes must be doubled up, and a single `$` must be somewhere to represent where the citation text will go.

+#### :warning: Completion regex
+If you don't know what [`regex`](https://www.marksanborn.net/howto/learning-regular-expressions-for-beginners-the-basics/) is, don't touch this setting.
+If you change it, make sure to put it back to the default.
+You've been warned.

+If you know what you're doing, this setting determines which characters are considered a valid prefix to the completion.
+The `$` represents the current cursor position, and it can look back as far as the beginning of the line.
+Backslashes do __not__ need to be doubled up.

+#### :warning: Citation completion regex
+Same as above, but for `@...` completions.

 ### Adding completions